Detailed Guide How to Get Started with Duplicate File Finder

 6. When the application completes checking the folders for duplicates, you will automatically be switched to the screen with an overview of summary results.
 You can review them in Bar Chart or Pie Chart mode.
 Here you will also find a section with smart cleanup hints and a list of the biggest Similar folders (if you have them).
 Note, these options are available only in Pro mode of Duplicate File Finder.

-- You can switch to any category from top Menu tabs (Pictures, Movies, Music, Documents, etc.) for a detailed review of duplicates by file types, or go to All Files tab where you will see all found duplicate items.
+- You can switch to any category from top Menu tabs (Duplicate Files, Duplicate Folders, Similar Photos, Similar Folders for a detailed review of duplicates, or go to Duplicate Files tab where you will see duplicate pictures, movies, music, documents, archives and other types of duplicate files.

 Step 3 – Select Duplicates

-8. In each section, you can preview the duplicates, see where they are located and how many identical files they have.
+8. In each section, you can preview the duplicates and similar photos or folders, see where they are located and how many identical or similar files they have.

-9. Review your duplicates and select unneeded ones for removal.
-For this, tick the checkboxes near the duplicate.
-In the left section a list of selected files will appear.
+9. Review your duplicates and similar pics, and select unneeded ones for removal.
+For this, tick the checkboxes near the file.
+In the left section, a list of selected files will appear.

 Step 4 – Remove Duplicates

-- After the duplicates selection, click the Remove Selected button in the bottom right corner.
+- After the duplicates selection, click the Review & Remove button in the bottom right corner.

 - You will be switched to a confirmation screen with a list of all selected duplicates so that you can preview them once again and be sure you don’t need them any more.
 Click the Remove button to delete them